How to Have fun as a Family for Free or Cheap

 30. Do a Class

-Some classes are free, others have a fee.
+Some classes are free, others have a fee and you can do them in person or online.

 See what is available in your area through Facebook, Meetup, community centres and similar then join ones you are interested in.